Can't Tell Intervals Apart? How to Train Your Ear

 🎹 Try the related tool →Related Articles

-Consonance vs. Dissonance — Why Some Intervals Sound Peaceful and Others Tense
+Consonance vs. Dissonance: Why Some Chords Sound Tense

-Why does a perfect fifth feel stable while a minor second feels tense?
-The physics and psychology behind consonance and dissonance in music.
+Why does a perfect fifth sound calm while a minor second sounds tense?
+Learn the difference between consonance and dissonance, then compare them by ear.